-Allow children to help with meal planning and preparation.
+Let children help with meal planning and preparation.

-Serve meals at the table, instead of in front of the television, to avoid distractions.
+Serve meals at the table, instead of in front of the TV, to avoid distractions.

 The MyPlate icon is a guideline to help you and your child eat a healthy diet.
 MyPlate can help you and your child eat a variety of foods while encouraging the right amount of calories and fat.

-The USDA and the U.S. Department of Health and Human Services have prepared the plate to guide parents in selecting foods for children age 2 and older.
+The USDA and the U.S. Department of Health and Human Services have prepared the plate to guide parents in choosing foods for children age 2 and older.